 Model Aircraft Monthly, Vol 6 Issue 10 October 2007.
 Has a series of articles on the Skua, including a very extensive potted history of the type by Tony O'toole.
 This is illustrated by a really nice selection of photos, including colour shots of L2991 and a page full of shots of L2942.

 Aeroplane Monthly, February 1995 edition carried a 5 page article by Peter London which featured a selection of excellent photographs of the Skua.
 Well worth tracking down on ebay.

 Aircraft Illustrated Extra, No 12.
 A small, almost A5 size magazine, a quarterly "extra" to the monthly Aircraft Illustrated magazine, had an 8 page article on the Skua by Chaz Bowyer with some excellent clear photos.
 Again worth looking out for on ebay.

 Plastic Aircraft Modelling International Magazine, June/July 1978 (issue 22) edition has an 8 page article by Neil Robinson that is illustrated by numerous photos.
-The article also features some good black and white diagrams of Skua colour schemes drawn by the author.
+The article also features some black and white diagrams of Skua colour schemes drawn by the author.
+It details how to go about making a decent representation of the Skua from the old Frog model kit.
 Another magazine worth keeping an eye out for on ebay.

 The Fleet Air Arm in Camera 1912-1996 ISBN 07509 1254 5 by Roger Hayward has photos of Skuas and Rocs including one of a Roc target tug tail-up on the deck of HMS Formidable and another of Rocs painted ready for delivery to Finland.